Geri-dev/FlexChallenge/README.md

-How to run your app with all the necessary details ?
+// How to run this app with all the necessary details ?

 1. Make sure you have Node.js and npm installed, you can check it in terminal with the command -> ( node -v )
 2. Clone the repository with terminal command -> git clone <your-repo-url> | then go with command -> cd InventoryApp